MinicraftPlus/minicraft-plus-revived/README.md

 ## Localization

 This project is running with an external localization platform called Lokalise.
-You can contribute localization [here](https://app.lokalise.com/public/42925017655336d50b3007.03067253/)!
+You can now [head over Lokalise to contribute localization](https://app.lokalise.com/public/42925017655336d50b3007.03067253/)!

 ## How to build/run in development